cBournhonesque/lightyear/PROMPT.md

 What if you specified once a set of ComponentReplicationOverride rules.
 Then you can attach a Rule1 on a Sender and on an entity.
 This means that the rule applies to both.

+# Multi-Server

+I think it's too complicated to properly handle multi-servers.

+We can have either:
+- multiple 'servers' that are still part of a same global server
+  - i.e. global server timeline, multiple Server entities (Websocket, WebTransport, etc.) that each have their own ClientOfs.
+  - but otherwise the big 'SERVER' is the same. (it is a resource)
+  - the server is just there to manage multiple client connections, but otherwise the app itself only has a single server
+- single client
+- host-server: one of the clients is also a ClientOf of one of the servers
+- P2P: multiple Links in the same app?
+  - these are not Clients though, because Clients implies that there is a Server on the other side.
+- deterministic via server relay:
+  - clients have a single Link
+  - we could again have multiple servers, but a single SERVER timeline

+We can have a component Role that indicates that the this is the main timeline.
+(or AuthorityBroker).